dmlc/xgboost/doc/build.rst

   cd python-package; sudo python setup.py install

 You will however need Python ``distutils`` module for this to work.
-It is often part of the core python package or it can be installed using your package manager, e.g. in Debian use
+It is often part of the core Python package or it can be installed using your package manager, e.g. in Debian use

 .. code-block:: bash